WhatAShot/ExcelFormer/README.md

 # ExcelFormer

-A pioneering neural network can surpass extensively-tuned XGboost, Catboost, and most previous DL approaches on most of tabular data prediction tasks in the supervised learning manner.
-Without the time-consuming hyper-parameter tuning, ExcelFormer performs comparable to hyperparameter-tuned models; after hyper-parameter tuning, ExcelFormer typically outperforms hyperparameter-tuned models.
+A pioneering neural network can surpass extensively-tuned XGboost, Catboost, and most previous deep learning approaches on most of tabular data prediction tasks, in the supervised learning manner.

+Even without hyper-parameter tuning, ExcelFormer performs comparable to tuned models.
+After hyper-parameter tuning, ExcelFormer typically outperforms them.

 This repository will include the original implementation and experiment codes of [*ExcelFormer*](https://arxiv.org/abs/2301.02819).